linamikaela21/Personal-Budget/README.md

 With this proyect in a mono repository.
 You can create a user and log in with Mongoose and access to your personal Budget where you can add income and outflow operations.

+To use it FIRST go to Login => Create an user and then you will be able to Sign In

 ## Starting

 1. Fork the repository to have a copy of it in your accounts